 HOW DO I GET MY BOOK ON NETGALLEY?

 If you have paid for an Extra Publicity service, you are guaranteed a placement on the site for at least three months.

-If you do not paid for Extra Publicity then we cannot guarantee your title for selection on NetGalley, as we have limited (twenty) places there.
+If you have not paid for Extra Publicity, then we cannot guarantee your title for selection on NetGalley – we have limited (twenty) places there.

 We usually decide to place titles on NetGalley 3-4 months before publication date.
-If we decided to place your book on NetGalley, will be added as Advertising to your marketing activities and you will received a notification to let you know.
+If we decide to place your book on NetGalley, it will be added as Advertising to your marketing activities and you will receive email notification.

 We create NetGalley widgets for all titles created, and these are uploaded in PDF form as an "article" on your Marketing Page.

 If you have any queries regarding your book and its possible NetGalley placement, please make an enquiry on the Marketing & Publicity Author Forum in the Review Copies section.

 OUR TOP TIPS FOR NETGALLEY BASED ON OUR EXPERIENCE